2023 UEFA Under-19 EURO final tournament: All the fixtures and results

 Article body

-An exquisite Hugo Félix solo goal followed Gabriel Brás' early header as Portugal eased to three points against Poland, while Italy converted three of their four penalties in a comfortable victory over ten-man hosts Malta on the opening day of the 2023 Under-19 European Championship on 3 July.
+Norway edged Greece in a dramatic nine-goal thriller, before Spain saw off Iceland at the Centenary Stadium in Ta’Qali to get Group B underway in the 2023 Under-19 European Championship.

-Norway face Greece in the Group B opener, before Iceland play Spain in the late kick-off on 4 July.
+In Monday's matches, an exquisite Hugo Félix solo goal followed Gabriel Brás' early header as Portugal eased to three points against Poland, while Italy converted three of their four penalties in a comfortable victory over ten-man hosts Malta.

 Group A continues on 6 and 9 July, while Group B resumes on 7 and 10 July.